hankbao/libreboot/docs/gnulinux/grub_boot_installer.md

 debian-installer graphical corruption in text-mode (Debian and Devuan)
 ----------------------------------------------------------------------

-When using the ROM images that use coreboot\'s \"text mode\" instead of the coreboot framebuffer, booting the Debian or Devuan net installer results in graphical corruption because it is trying to switch to a framebuffer which doesn\'t exist.
-Use that kernel parameter on the
-\'linux\' line when booting it:\
+When using the ROM images that use coreboot's "text mode" instead of the coreboot framebuffer, booting the Debian or Devuan net installer results in graphical corruption because it is trying to switch to a framebuffer which doesn't exist.
+Use that kernel parameter on the 'linux' line when booting it:\
 **vga=normal fb=false**

 This forces debian-installer to start in text-mode, instead of trying to